How to turn company expertise into a recognizable body of thought

 The output of these activities should not be judged only by the number of articles produced.
 A single expert conversation may support a report, webinar, sales narrative, training asset, executive post, and future research question.

 This makes participation more worthwhile for experts.
-They are not being asked to interrupt their work for one disposable blog post.
 They are contributing to a body of knowledge the company can develop and reuse.

-The key point is that companies do not build content authority by forcing experts to write more.
-They build it by creating a disciplined system that makes expert judgment visible.
+The key point is that companies build content authority by creating a disciplined system that makes expert judgment visible.

 To put this another way: if the best thinking already exists inside the organization, the most important task is simply to stop letting it disappear into the next meeting.

-Why is valuable internal expertise often missing from company content?
+Why is internal expertise so often missing from company content?

 Much of a company’s strongest knowledge exists informally.
 It appears in sales calls, implementation discussions, support conversations, internal debates, product decisions, and the judgment experienced employees apply without documenting it.
 Because this knowledge feels routine to the people who hold it, they may not recognize how valuable or distinctive it is to an outside audience.

 Traditional content requests also tend to produce weak results.
 Asking a subject-matter expert to “write a blog post” transfers the burden of structure, explanation, and audience adaptation to someone whose primary skill is not writing.
-A better approach is to separate knowledge extraction from content production.
+It’s better to separate knowledge extraction from content production.
 The expert contributes judgment, examples, and nuance, while a skilled interviewer or content professional turns that material into a usable asset.

 Start with focused conversations rather than blank-page assignments.
 A well-prepared interview can uncover more useful material in 30 minutes than repeated requests for written input.
 The interviewer should arrive with a clear topic, customer context, and questions designed to elicit decisions, trade-offs, examples, mistakes, and patterns rather than generic explanations.

 The process should also make participation visibly worthwhile.
 Experts are more likely to contribute when they see that their ideas are accurately represented, efficiently reviewed, and reused across multiple formats.
 A single interview might support an article, a webinar, a sales asset, several short posts, and future updates.
-The goal is to create a repeatable capture system, not to depend on occasional acts of cooperation.
+The goal is to create a repeatable capture system.

 How do we know which internal experts should contribute to a topic?